Olivier Giroud: 2012–15: First major tournaments

+2016–18: Euro 2016 runner-up and FIFA World Cup triumph

 In the opening match of Euro 2016 on 10 June 2016, France defeated Romania 2–1.
 Giroud earned his 50th France cap by being in the starting line-up of that match and played every minute of it; he scored the opening goal by heading Dimitri Payet's cross into the goal in the 57th minute.
-He scored a brace in a 5–2 win against Iceland in the Quarter-finals.
+He scored a brace in a 5–2 win against Iceland in the quarter-finals.
 Following France's defeat to Portugal in the final of the tournament, Giroud finished the competition as the joint second-highest scorer, with 3 goals and 2 assists, and was awarded the Bronze Boot.

 In a 2018 World Cup qualifier against Luxembourg in March 2017, which France won 3–1, Giroud scored twice, taking his total to 23 and moving him into his country's top ten goalscorers of all time.

 On 2 June 2017, Giroud scored a hat-trick at Roazhon Park for France in a friendly against Paraguay which finished 5–0 to the hosts.
 In that game, he also become the first player to score a hat-trick for Les Bleus in 17 years.

 On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia.
 On 28 May 2018, Giroud scored his 31st international goal for France during a home game against Ireland, equalling Zinedine Zidane's record, and becoming the fourth highest goal scorer of all time for the country.
-Giroud's inclusion in the team as a big man towering over opposing defenders was designed to create more freedom for Antoine Griezmann and Kylian Mbappé to generate offensive chances.
-Giroud played in all seven matches, and though he failed to register a shot on net on 13 shots, his physical presence and link-up play was credited with Griezmann and Mbappé each scoring four goals.
+Giroud's inclusion in the team as a big man towering over opposing defenders was designed to create more space and freedom for Antoine Griezmann and Kylian Mbappé to generate offensive chances; his role in the team was compared to that of Stéphane Guivarc'h in the 1998 France World Cup-winning side.
+Giroud played in all seven matches, and though he failed to register a shot on target from 13 shots, his physical presence and link-up play was credited with Griezmann and Mbappé each scoring four goals.
 On 30 June 2018, Giroud set up Mbappé's second goal in a 4–3 win over Argentina.
 In the final of the tournament on 15 July, France defeated Croatia 4–2 to win their second FIFA World Cup title.